 IDFA Bertha Fund

 Fahad Mustafa, Deepti Kakkar

-Fahad Mustafa from Globalistan Films, Deepti Kakkar from Globalistan Films
+Fahad Mustafa for Globalistan Films, Deepti Kakkar for Globalistan Films